Skip to main content

 Guest, Failed and Critical Guest VLAN Critical Auth VLAN Failed Auth VLAN

-1 When using hybrid authentication without increase access speed (concurrent-auth), a client failing both 802.1X and MAB authentication will also be placed in the Guest VLAN.
+1 When using hybrid authentication without concurrent authentication enabled, a client failing both 802.1X and MAB authentication will also be placed in the Guest VLAN.
 Refer to the Access Policy Types section of the MS Switch Access Policies documentation for details.

 MS 14 is the minium firmware version required for the following configuration options.